-In “Seven Principles of Strong Climate Change Planning” in Journal of the American Planning Association (Vol. 86, No. 1), authors Sara Meerow and Sierra C. Woodruff argue that current efforts by both communities and the field of planning are insufficient.
+In "Seven Principles of Strong Climate Change Planning" in the Journal of the American Planning Association (Vol. 86, No. 1), authors Sara Meerow and Sierra C. Woodruff argue that current efforts by both communities and the field of planning are insufficient.

 Drawing upon multiple studies of planning and preparation efforts in cities across the globe, they conclude that while plans are being made, there is room for improving plans by adopting stronger goals, considering the full breadth of climate impacts, proposing multiple types of strategies, including marginalized populations in planning processes, coordinating with other planning efforts, and including implementation details.

 Responding to these insufficiencies, Meerow and Woodruff propose guiding principles to foster critical and effective climate change planning, synthesized from the "broader plan quality literature."

 - Strategies that address uncertainty